-Our Parent as of December 31, 2020 had outstanding holding company indebtedness of \$2.7 billion that matures between 2021 and 2066, including approximately \$340 million that matured in February 2021 and \$659 million that matures in September 2021.
+Our Parent as of December 31, 2020 had outstanding holding company indebtedness of \$2.7 billion that matures between 2021 and 2066, including approximately \$338 million that matured in February 2021 and \$659 million that matures in September 2021.
+During the first quarter of 2021, our Parent fully redeemed its senior notes with an outstanding principal balance of approximately \$338 million at maturity in February 2021 and repurchased \$146 million in principal amount of its senior notes due in September 2021.
+On July 21, 2021, our Parent early redeemed the remaining \$513 million principal balance of its September 2021 senior notes bringing its total outstanding holding company indebtedness to approximately \$1.7 billion.
 Our Parent has been a party to English Court proceedings brought by AXA since December 2017 (case title: AXA S.A. v.
 Genworth Financial International Holdings, LLC et. al.).
 On July 20, 2020, our Parent entered into a settlement agreement with AXA (the "AXA Settlement") pursuant to which the parties agreed, pending satisfaction of certain conditions, not to enforce, appeal or set aside the liability judgment of December 6, 2019 and the subsequently issued damages judgment of July 27, 2020.
 Prior to the AXA Settlement, our Parent made a £100 million (\$134 million) interim payment to AXA in January 2020.
 As part of the AXA Settlement, our Parent agreed to pay an additional initial amount of £100 million (\$125 million) to AXA, which was duly paid on July 21, 2020, and a significant portion of future claims that are still being processed.

-In addition, a secured promissory note (as amended, the "Promissory Note") was issued to AXA, under which our Parent agreed to make, subject to certain mandatory prepayment obligations, two deferred cash payments, totaling approximately £317 million: a payment in June 2022 (the "June 2022 Payment") and a payment in September 2022 (the "September 2022 Payment").
-The Promissory Note also contains certain negative and affirmative covenants, representations and warranties and customary events of default.
-Future claims that are still being processed, which are currently estimated to be approximately £44 million, will be added to the Promissory Note as part of the September 2022 Payment.
-To secure its obligation under the Promissory Note, our Parent pledged as collateral to AXA a 19.9% security interest in our outstanding common shares held by our Parent indirectly through GHI, among other things.
+In addition, a secured promissory note (as amended, the "Promissory Note") was issued to AXA, under which our Parent agreed to make, subject to certain mandatory prepayment obligations, two deferred cash payments, totaling approximately £317 million, in June 2022 (the "June 2022 Payment") and in September 2022 (the "September 2022 Payment").
+As of June 30, 2021, future claims that are still being processed are estimated to be £38 million and will be added to the Promissory Note as part of the September 2022 Payment.
+To secure its obligation under the Promissory Note, our Parent pledged as collateral to AXA a 19.9% security interest in our outstanding common shares held by our Parent indirectly through GHI.
 Unless an event of default has occurred under the Promissory Note, AXA does not have the right to sell or repledge the collateral, and the security interest does not entitle AXA to voting rights.
 The collateral will be fully released upon full repayment of the Promissory Note and may be partially released under certain circumstances upon certain prepayments.
 Accordingly, the collateral arrangement has no impact on our consolidated financial statements.
 See "-The AXA Settlement may negatively affect our ability to finance our business with additional debt, equity or other strategic transactions" and "-Our reputation and ratings could be affected by issues affecting our Parent in a way that could materially and adversely affect our business, financial condition, liquidity and prospects."